 Kids begin forming explicit memories around age two.
 However, until about seven years old, the majority of their memories remain implicit memories.
+Tooth.

 Explicit memories are what we think of when we recall important times, and what we use when we try to intentionally remember something like a phone number or where we parked the car.

 Implicit memory, on the other hand, is a type of memory that is unintentional and unconscious.
 It’s a memory we use to help us recall certain ingrained tasks (like walking or brushing our teeth).
 Implicit memory is the reason why most people can hop on a bike after years of not riding and still remember how to pedal!
 Implicit memory also involves feelings, and this is why it exists from utero— we might not be able to form memories until toddlerhood, but we feel from the get-go.

 Now, we have to ask…have you ever thought about your earliest memories of your teeth?
 Thankfully we don’t remember teething as a baby (since we can all imagine how painful that experience was)!